 What are the Symptoms of Aortic Stenosis?

-The symptoms of AS are commonly misunderstood by patients as “normal” signs of aging.
+Patients commonly misunderstand the symptoms of AS as “normal” signs of aging.
 Common symptoms include:

 - Chest pain, pressure or tightness

-- Decline in activity level or reduced ability to do routine physical activities
+- A decline in activity level or reduced ability to do routine physical activities

-Patients may live with aortic stenosis for many years during a latent, asymptomatic period, even before symptoms of the disease develop.
-However, after patients begin experiencing symptoms, it is urgent they receive treatment.
+Patients may live with aortic stenosis for many years during a latent, asymptomatic period, even before disease symptoms develop.
+However, after patients begin experiencing symptoms, they must receive treatment.

 Without Treatment, Severe Symptomatic AS can be Life-Threatening.

-After the onset of symptoms, patients with severe AS have a survival rate as low at 50% at 2 years and 20% at 5 years without aortic valve replacement.
+After the onset of symptoms, patients with severe AS have a survival rate as low as 50% at two years and 20% at five years without aortic valve replacement.
 Traditional treatment for this disease is open-heart surgery, which may require extensive hospital stays and recovery times.

-There are people who have been diagnosed with severe, symptomatic AS and who are at intermediate-risk for open-heart surgery.
+Some people may be diagnosed with severe, symptomatic AS and are at intermediate risk for open-heart surgery.
 Historically, such patients often refuse or are denied surgery.
-TAVR may be a safer option.
+Transcatheter aortic valve replacement surgery may be a safer option.

-TAVR is a less invasive, catheter-based technique for replacing the diseased aortic valve.
-An interventional cardiologist along with a cardiothoracic surgeon will work together in the TAVR procedure.
+Transcatheter aortic valve replacement surgery is a less invasive, catheter-based technique for replacing the diseased aortic valve.
+An interventional cardiologist and a cardiothoracic surgeon will work together in the TAVR procedure.
 They will guide a new valve into the heart through an incision in the leg while the heart is still beating, using guidance from X-ray and echocardiography.

 How Long Will My Valve Last?

-How long your tissue valve will last depends on many patient factors and medical conditions.
+The length of your tissue valve depends on many patient factors and medical conditions.
 Regular follow-ups will help your doctors know how your valve is working.